-Auckland reflects the natural beauty that one expects to find in New Zealand.
-It is a city nestled between two major bodies of water and built on the remnants of 48 dormant and extinct volcanoes.
+Auckland is a playground for those seeking relaxation, entertainment, culinary excellence, cultural experiences or adrenaline rush activities.
+It’s a city that reflects the natural beauty one expects to find in New Zealand.
+Nestled between two major bodies of water, Auckland sits on the remnants of 48 dormant and extinct volcanoes.
 It is my city.
-I live here and continually discover free things to do in Auckland.
+I live here and thrive on the large number of inexpensive and free things to do in Auckland city.

 Lush green parks line the city’s 1,600km of sparkling blue coastline.
 Visitors rarely find themselves more than 5km from the sea.
 On sunny weekend days, it is easy to see why Auckland has been nicknamed the City of Sails.

-Auckland is a playground for those seeking cultural or adrenaline pumping activities.
-It is a city made for walking, cycling, sailing, dining, relaxing, or bungy jumping.
+There are so many fun things to do in Auckland.
+It is a city made for walking, cycling, sailing, dining, relaxing, or a bungy jump.
 It is home to impressive museums, tempting restaurants, and colourful nightlife.
-While there are plenty of free things to do in Auckland, to round out the list, I have included several special activities that are not so free (labelled with $).
+While there are plenty of things to do in Auckland for free, to round out the list, I have included several special activities that are not so free (labelled with $).

 Founded in 1840, Auckland’s short history includes influences from the indigenous Maori people.
 Today, it is home to nearly one-third of the country’s population.
 It has earned a reputation as a family-friendly, active, and safe city.

 Here you will find free and nearly free things to do in Auckland in the following categories:

 Table of Contents

 - 2 Auckland Volcanoes (North of the Waitemata Harbour)

 - 4 Auckland Walks: Gentle Strolls to Enjoy the Flora